 5 DEVELOPMENT AND IMPLEMENTATION

-I have predominantly used Swift 3.1 as the preferred language base and iOS 10 the version to start implanting the required application.
+Swift 3.1 was predominantly used as the preferred language base and iOS 10 as the required iOS version to start implementing the mobile application.
 Swift provides a great amount of flexibility to help a developer engage more in an algorithmic construct of the View Controller and not to worry much about the syntactic influences of the same.
 The developer environment used is XCode and it provides the in-place evaluation of the code and provide necessary corrections of required which helps in avoiding frequently made errors.

-5.1 Models and View Controllers present in the Application
+5.1 Model and View Controllers

 As part of the development this section will showcase all the View Controllers developed for the functionality of IMODS application in mobile environment.